helius-labs/helius-sdk/README.md

 We've parsed over 100 transaction types (including NFT Sales, NFT Listings, and more) from over 50 different sources so you can get building ASAP.

-> **Note**: if you don't want Helius' unique abstractions and would rather work with Solana's native data types, just set `webhookType` to "raw".
+> If you don't want Helius' unique abstractions and would rather work with Solana's native data types, set `webhookType` to "raw".

 For a quick demo video, please see the [Webhook docs.](https://docs.helius.xyz/webhooks/webhooks-summary)
 <br />

 ### **Create Webhook**

-Creates a new default Helius webhook.
-The webhook type is "enhanced" by default.

 > **Note**: You can use `Types.WebhookType` to specify between raw, discord, or enhanced webhooks!
+The default type is "enhanced".

 ```ts
 import { Helius, Types } from "helius-sdk";